SummaryRead the full fact sheet

 - Professional credentials and experience are vital, but it helps to rate personality high on your list of priorities too, since you may be spending a lot of time with this person.

 Good places to start looking for a personal trainer include local gyms, health centres or fitness centres.
 When you're at the gym, watch trainers with their clients and see how they interact.
 Make a note of trainers who get along with their clients and seem fully involved in their workouts.
-Ask friends and workmates for word of mouth recommendations or check AUSactive’s directory of registered professionals for a fitness provider in your area.
+Ask friends and workmates for word of mouth recommendations or check for a fitness provider in your area.

 Take your time before you make your final choice.
 Make sure your personal trainer is appropriately registered and qualified before entering into any agreement.
-You can verify your trainer’s registration status by checking AUSactive’s directory of registered professionals or calling 1300 211 311.
+You can verify your trainer’s registration status by checking or calling .

 While professional credentials and experience are vital, it helps to rate personality and communication high on your list of priorities as well.
 You may be spending a lot of time with this person.